Stephen D. Richards: Early murders

-Richards later traveled to Cedar Rapids, Iowa, where he used counterfeit money to purchase a horse and buggy from an unidentified man.
-After Richards left, the seller soon discovered the bills were not genuine.
+After his stay, Richards traveled to Cedar Rapids, Iowa, where he used counterfeit money to purchase a horse and buggy from an unidentified man.
+After he left, the seller discovered the bills were not genuine.
 Tracking Richards down, the seller demanded that Richards give him real money or return his horse and buggy.
 With Richards refusing both demands, the man threatened to have him arrested, and Richards responded by shooting him.
 He then buried the body and left the area.

 In March 1877, Richards and a young man with the surname Gemge left Grand Island, Nebraska, on horseback and headed towards Kearney.
 As they neared their destination, they stopped and camped for the night between Lowell and Kearney, along the Platte River.
 Richards woke up at about 3:00 a.m. and roused his partner, telling him it was nearly morning and they should get back on the road.
-Gemge, infuriated at being awakened so early, began arguing with Richards about the time, and then started insulting him.
+Gemge, infuriated at being awakened so early, began arguing with Richards.
 The argument continued, as Richards later recounted:

-After leaving the area, Richards arrived at Kearney, registering under the alias F.A.
+After leaving the area, Richards arrived at Kearney, registering under the name F.A.
 Hoge at the local hotel.
 During his stay, Richards reunited with several old acquaintances George "Dutch Henry" Johnson, and his companion Hurst, as well as a man who went by the name Mr. Burns.
 On March 21, Richards was arrested along with Burns, whom he had been spending most of his time with.
 At the time, both men were not told as to the reason for their arrest, although Richards came to suspect that it was for the murder of Gemge.
 It was only later that they were notified by the authorities that they were under suspicion for murder of a man named Peter Geteway, whom Richards claimed his innocence over.
 Although Richards was soon acquitted, Burns was held in custody because of a testimony of a "sporting lady" whom he had previously been acquainted with.
-Burns would also be acquitted some time later after no evidence was found linking him to the crime.
+Burns would also be acquitted sometime later after no evidence was found linking him to the crime.